Getting up early on saturday! Well, for some undertakings you must pay a price. Besides, the little one invited me.

 ย

 I think the biggest challenge will be to get the kids away from the ever-present screen.
 For school, both of the older ones have their own laptop and iPod and smartphones are all around and are known to reliably catch all the attention.
+If any of you smart parents, siblings, au pairs or educators out here have any valid methods: Let me know.
+I am going to need all the tricks up my sleeve. ๐

 I hope to spend more time blogging in the time to come, as now we approach the actual, the interesting part.
 And there’s much more going on as opposed to only working and doing not much for the rest of the day.
 Now more excitement and more variety is in order!
-And I want to be the last one to keep you from catching up on all that… ๐Ÿ˜‰
+And I want to be the last one to keep you from catching up on all that… ๐

 The alarm rings and I have no clue where I am.
 My mobile lies on the floor and the lighting gives it away: I am in Hastings.
 Back again at the unfinished chapter of picking apples.
-On the other hand back at my dear flat with the even dearer flatmates. ๐Ÿ™‚
+On the other hand back at my dear flat with the even dearer flatmates. ๐

 Reluctantly I peel off my duvet and prepare for work.
 Outside it is dripping.
 But it is only a few more days, parted by a bank holiday weekend.
 Then I am through.
 Then my days at the orchards are over.